 Books & films

-Hedy’s War / The Girl From The Channel Islands Novel, 2020
+The Girl From The Channel Islands Novel, re-publication, 2022

-This is Lecoat’s first novel, based on the true story of Hedy Bercu, a young Jewish girl who fled to Jersey from Vienna to escape the Nazis, only to find herself once more trapped when the Germans invaded in 1940.
+The book is based on the true story of Hedy Bercu, a young Jewish girl who fled to Jersey from Vienna to escape the Nazis, only to find herself once more trapped when the Germans invaded in 1940.
 The story of her struggle to survive the five year Occupation, involving a relationship with a German officer and eighteen months hidden away in the home of local woman Dorothea Le Brocq, is an extraordinary tale of terror, courage and forbidden love.

 …a vividly evoked story of love surviving, even triumphing, over oppression